vikramraajakaruppannan/Deltaforge/README.md

-# Smart Campus Assistant – AI Study Helper
+# Smart Campus Assistant – AI Study Helper for Students

 Smart Campus Assistant is an AI-powered tool designed to help college students study more efficiently.
 It organizes scattered lecture materials and provides quick, intelligent learning support.